Catemaco: The city

-The “witches” of Catemaco
+The "witches" of Catemaco

-Catemaco is known in Mexico for its community of “brujos", which can be translated as 'witches' or 'sorcerers', as most are men.
+Catemaco is known in Mexico for its community of brujos and brujas, which can be translated as 'witches' or 'sorcerers', as most are men but some are woman.
 The history of magical practices here extends back to the pre-Hispanic period and may have survived because of its relative isolation, but Lake Catemaco is said to emit a kind of energy, along with the Mono Blanco Mountain that rises above it.

 These magical practices are an uneasy mix of Catholic rite, especially the invocation of saints and pre-Hispanic beliefs and rituals.
 Though many tourists are simply amused by the kitschy T-shirts of witches or other souvenirs or attractions, some do take the practice seriously.
 There are practitioners of both “white” and “black” magic, with the white version being more acceptable.
 Those who practice the black version charge more.

 Sorcery is one of the main attractions of Catemaco.
 The belief in magical practices has attracted people from all walks of life, from waiters and taxi drivers to national-level politicians.
 Veracruz governor Fidel Herrera Beltrán even pushed for a national school for sorcery in Catemaco, without success and is a regular at the annual event.
 Visitors usually seek limpias (ritual cleansings), healing or something to give them an edge in business.
 These magical practices have also migrated out of the Catemaco area as residents move to other places such as Ciudad Juárez to work.